Brigad/ideal-image-loader/README.md

 ## Problem

 At Brigad, we have been looking for a solution to lazy-load images in a way that would feel good for the user and the developer.
-We wanted to use [gatsby-image][gatsby-image] (but without using Gatsby) or [react-ideal-image][react-ideal-image], and we needed a loader to help us load our images without manually converting all of them to Webp, and manually importing each variation.
+We also wanted our images to be as lightweight as possible for a given screen resolution.
+We tried to use [gatsby-image][gatsby-image] (but without using Gatsby) and [react-ideal-image][react-ideal-image], but we needed a loader to help us load our images without manually converting all of them to Webp, and manually importing each variation.

 ## Solution